Chalk Paint Furniture 101: Transform Thrift Store Finds!

 Steps to apply DIY chalk paint to furniture:

-Look how cute this wine cabinet is with the bottle and wine storage.
-It was just under $12 after using my local Goodwill coupon, and similar ones online are priced at around $130.
-It honestly was in good shape after a nice cleaning, and I could have left it as is, but ultimately decided to paint it white so it fits in better with my decor.
+This cabinet was just under $12 after using my local Goodwill coupon; similar ones online are priced at around $130.
+It honestly was in good shape after a nice cleaning, and I could have left it as is but painted it white to give it a fresh look.

 I love little simple furniture makeovers that can have a big impact or become a fun focal piece!
 The vintage table (pictured above) was a thrift store find and was one of my favorite painted furniture projects EVER!
 It has a couple of coats of chalk paint followed by dark furniture wax to highlight the scrolly features.

 I actually had this coffee table for many years and then eventually resold it for someone else to enjoy.
-It was hard to part with, but we were just ready for a change.
+It was hard to part with, but was certainly a great investment!

-I was drawn to the shape of this $10 mirror at a local Salvation Army thrift store over 10 years ago and still love it!
-The wood portion of the mirror is painted is with white chalk paint, then clear furniture wax.
-Lastly, I went over some of the details with gold gilding wax.
+I was drawn to the shape of this $10 mirror at a local Salvation Army thrift store.
+I went over some of the details with gold gilding wax and it was a piece that I showed off in my home for over 10 years.

-I found this little side table at a thrift store for just $20 and I thought it has so much character and is super functional with shelves and room for magazines and books.
-I painted it with white chalk paint, added some stripes on the top, and have been using it for the last eight years!
-A cactus-shaped drawer knob was added as a playful detail.
+I found this little side table at a thrift store for just $20, and I thought it had so much character and was super functional with shelves and room for magazines and books.
+I painted it with white chalk paint, added some stripes on the top, and a cactus-shaped drawer knob was added as a playful detail.

-This hutch was a very dark brown and actually not a thrift store find, but was one of our first furniture purchases as a new married couple.
-I loved the shape and everything about it, but lightened it up using cream and light blue Annie Sloan chalk paint and clear wax.
+This hutch was one of our first furniture purchases as a newly married couple.
+I loved the shape and everything about it, but I lightened it up using cream and light blue Annie Sloan chalk paint and clear wax.

 The finish has lasted many years, and my hutch is one of my favorites in our home!